scratchaddons-community/sa-userscript/.github/ISSUE_TEMPLATE/blank.md

 Read before creating!

+- Make sure this issue is about the loader.
 - Avoid creating duplicates!
 Read the FAQ page and search through issues and discussions before creating one.
 - Try to make a simple but descriptive title, and include the detailed information below.
 - Make sure to use the latest version of Scratch Addons.